 Batteries should be stored in a warm, dry place, with something underneath them in case they leak (cardboard or any sort of mat works well).
 Some recommend using a battery maintainer to help the battery keep it charged.

-While you are winterizing your RV, you may find some issues with your RV that need to be addressed.
+While completing the RV winterizing process, you may find some issues with your RV that need to be addressed.
 In the past, many RVers used RV repair shops almost exclusively unless their RV was disabled.
 These days, however, RV service centers are overburdened by the high number of RVs in need of repair.

 In these cases, consider using a mobile mechanic for repairs.
 They may have a high service fee, but that service fee sometimes goes toward the cost of repairs.
 Plus, if you sign up with ARW, we cover mobile mechanic repairs along with any reasonable fees for service–regardless of whether or not your RV is inoperable.